natpetrovski/QBIO7008-project/README.md

 # QBIO7008 Research Project

-This repository contains code and data for my QBIO7008 research project titled: Do different citizen science programs provide consistent measures of coral bleaching, and how do their methodologies compare?
+This repository contains code and data for my QBIO7008 research project titled:
+**Do different citizen science programs provide consistent measures of coral bleaching, and how do their methodologies compare?**

+## Author

+Natalie Petrovski
+QBIO7008 – Research Project
+Master of Quantitative Biology
+The University of Queensland

 ## Project Summary